-All things considered, I have been a decent human this year.
-Some might even say a good human, especially since the bar has been knocked down a few notches most recently.
+All things considered, I’ve been a decent human this year.
+Some might even say a good human, especially since the bar has been knocked down a few notches recently.

 I brush my teeth most mornings and evenings, I recycle as best I can.
 I try to catch myself when I get judgy, I lend an ear to my friends in need, and I love with all my heart.

 As far as I know, I haven't harassed anyone yet and THAT is a huge success!

 I even cleaned between my stove and my fridge, something most people never ever do in their lifetime.
 Although I should warn you, what I found there will likely discourage a repeat experience.